Harriet2004/FlagGuesser/README.md

 - Open the file FlagGuesser.xcodeproj in Xcode.
 - Then build and run the project on a simulator or a physical device.

-## Future Improvements
-- Add a history feature to save previous bill splits.
-- Incorporate more features to accomdate various needs.
-- Include currency selection for users.
-- Add animations for a smoother UI experience.